jpreecedev/developerhandbook/src/pages/protect-website-using-passportjs-jwt/index.md

 })
 ```

-We have add an asynchronous call to connect to our database.
+We have added an asynchronous call to connect to our database.
 Let us add that code and understand what it does.

 In the `server/database` directory, create a new file called `connection.js` and add the following code;